vrandall66/front-end-submissions-public/1811/mod-2/whateverly/rock-climbing.md

 * [ ] Novice - README is missing or incomplete.
 Codebase is not organized.
 User stories from group are never submitted.
 Application does not solve the presented problem.

-* [ ] Advanced Beginner - README is complete.
+* [x] Advanced Beginner - README is complete.
 Codebase is organized.
 User stories are completed; however, may be late.
 Some user stories may be unclear or hard to understand.
 Application is close to solving presented problem.

-* [ ] Proficient - Developers turn in user stories on time and iterate on user stories throughout the life of the project, as needed.
+* [x] Proficient - Developers turn in user stories on time and iterate on user stories throughout the life of the project, as needed.
 User stories have enough detail - such that an outside developer could jump right in and help with user stories/tickets.
 Application solves the presented problem.

 * [ ] Exceptional - Meets all expectations for `Proficient`.
 Developers may use personas to help guide their user stories.
 Developers may also incorporate other tools to assist in planning - workflow diagrams, story maps, etc.

 Comments:

+* Several places where you are manipulating the document directly, like [here](https://github.com/criteriamor/Rock-Climbing/blob/master/src/Filter.js#L37) and [here](https://github.com/criteriamor/Rock-Climbing/blob/master/src/Filter.js#L58).
+This is outside of the React model of working with the DOM and considered a bad practice.
+In the rare cases that you don't want to map your dom with state (SUPER RARE) you should make use of [refs](https://reactjs.org/docs/refs-and-the-dom.html)
+* Remove logs and pseudocode from application
+* Opportunities for next step: updating search with auto-complete so that users don't have to type in the exact string to get results/feedback

 ------------------------------------------------------------------